MA in Irish Literature & Culture

 The English Department assigns a faculty advisor to each MA student.
 Irish Studies MA students are encouraged to seek additional advice from Irish Studies faculty.

 MA students are strongly encouraged to participate in professional meetings and conferences.
 Irish studies faculty offer editorial advice and practice sessions for students presenting conference papers.
 This process helps students with preparation, delivery, timing and responding to questions.

 Once or twice a semester faculty, students, or visitors present work in progress to their colleagues.
 This forum is important to the life of the Irish Studies community.
 All graduate students are required to attend these meetings, and are encouraged to present their own work.

 The Burns Scholar:

-Each academic year, the Burns Library welcomes a distinguished scholar, writer or artist who has made significant contributions to Irish cultural and intellectual life.
+Each academic year, the Burns Library welcomes a distinguished scholar, writer, or artist who has made a significant contribution to Irish cultural and intellectual life.
 MA students are encouraged to enroll in one of the courses offered by the Burns Scholar and to take advantage of his/her presence on campus.

 Calendar of Events:

 Every semester the Irish Studies Program sponsors a wide range of public events.
 These events expose students to currents issues and debates, and offer opportunities to meet scholars working in the field.

 Irish Studies MA students are eligible for all English Department scholarships and teaching fellowships.